At Kopelman Aesthetic Surgery, Dr. Kopelman explains how to safely and effectively clean eyelids with blepharitis.

 - Oral antibiotics for recurring issues

-Artificial tears support comfort, especially in patients with dry eyes.
+Artificial tears provide relief, especially for patients with dry eyes, and readers can also learn more about what to apply to a dry eyelid when dryness affects the eyelid skin.
 Dr. Kopelman tailors treatment based on your exam results and symptoms.

 Blepharitis Treatment for Children